 Gamma tocopherol vitamin E is one of eight different forms found in pecans nutrition.

-those with prostate problems, the most serious malignant cancer in men,
+those with prostate problems, the most serious malignancy in men,

 the vitamin E in pecans is particularly high in the protective gamma tocopherol